awslabs/multi-model-server/examples/ssd/README.md

 }
 ```

 In the pre-trained model, input name is 'data' and shape is '(1,3,512,512)'.
 Where, the expected input is a color image (3 channels - RGB) of shape 512*512.
 We also specify `image/jpeg` as the expected input type since we want the service to support handling of binary JPEG images, to make it easier for clients to use the service.
-With this setup, DMS will take care of converting binary images to tensor NDArray used by MXNet.
+With this setup, MMS will take care of converting binary images to tensor NDArray used by MXNet.

 Similarly, in the pre-trained model, output name is 'detection_output' with shape '(1,6132,6)' from the last layer of the network.
 Here, 6132 is number of detections the network outputs.
 6 is the dimension of each detection - (class_id, score, x1, y1, x2, y2).